Personal contract purchase: Final payment

 The final payment, which initiates the actual transfer of ownership, is calculated by the financing company at the start of the agreement based on its estimates of the future residual value of the vehicle (Guaranteed Minimum Future Value, or GMFV).
 This final payment is called the balloon payment, and is usually taken as a direct debit unless the customer takes an alternative course of action prior to this time.

 It may be agreed instead that the final balloon payment is compulsory within the terms of the contract, but that the owner then retains a right to hand the vehicle back to the financing company at the previously agreed figure (GMFV) in lieu of the balloon payment.
 It is necessary to fully understand these aspects of a personal contract purchase before signing any deal as a loss may be incurred at this point.
 This option, but not the obligation, to acquire the car after a period equivalent to a contract hire is therefore packaged as either an option (in law) to purchase the car (a call option) at a 'set' price, or a right to sell the car (a 'put' option) at a set price after ownership is fully achieved from the final ‘balloon’ payment.

 The monthly payment amount is determined by the amount of the initial payment (the ‘deposit’), which can be negotiated with the financing company, and the final balloon payment, which is set by the financing company.
 The financing company is likely to be represented in this discussion by either a car dealer or automotive finance broker.

 This form of contract purchase was originally used more by businesses than individuals, but there has been steadily increasing use by consumers in countries such as the UK in recent years.
 In 2016, 82% of personal new car finance deals in the UK were PCPs.

 UK

-In the United Kingdom, disputes arising from personal contract purchase agreements can be referred to the Finance & Leasing Association (FLA) Arbitration Scheme, which provides an independent mechanism for resolving disagreements between consumers and finance providers.
+There is a Finance & Leasing Association Arbitration Scheme in the UK, used if there is a subsequent dispute.

-For PCP arrangements, Value Added Tax (VAT) is generally applicable on the full vehicle price and is incorporated into the calculation of monthly repayments.
-However, unlike Personal Contract Hire (PCH) agreements, the leasing company in a PCP deal may be able to reclaim part of the VAT, which can result in lower monthly payments.
-This occurs because interest charges are calculated based on the net-of-VAT vehicle cost, reducing the total amount on which interest is applied, and depreciation is also based on the vehicle’s price excluding VAT, leading to further savings over the term of the contract.
+VAT is applicable on the entire vehicle price and is capitalised into the monthly payment when calculating the PCP monthly payment.

-In contrast, under a PCH arrangement, the lessee pays VAT on each monthly payment, as the vehicle remains the property of the leasing company throughout the contract term.
-These differences in VAT treatment and residual value accounting contribute to variations in the overall cost of vehicle ownership between PCP and PCH agreements.
+Unlike Personal Contract Hire, the leasing company can reclaim the VAT, and this means that the monthly payment would be less because: